vijilAI/docs/source/dome/guards/moderation.md

 ## Moderation Prompt Engineering (`moderation-prompt-engineering`)

 A detector that uses custom prompt-engineering to determine if the query string contains toxicity.
+Please ensure the `OPENAI_API_KEY` is set before using this method.

 **Parameters**